2003scape/rscsundae/doc/whydec2001.md

   strings broke the Crafting skill.
 - Cooking and Fishing contain fish up to Swordfish (no sharks), pizzas up to Anchovy (no pineapple), wine, cakes, bread, stews, and meat.
-Cooking is fairly grounded and the popular content was there.
+Cooking was fairly grounded and the popular content was there.
 - Crafting was almost fully complete besides dragonstones, unholy symbols, and and glass making.
 Besides dragonstones,